-Challenges & Solutions - for Management & Teams
+Telework Challenges & Solutions for Management & Teams

-Category Challenge Solution Management and Teams Meeting Customer Expectations Always show the Customer that we are Customer-focused and listening to his expectations.
-Management Managing across Time Zones Ask for flexibility and adaptability.
-Management and Teams Collaboration Across Time Times Ask for flexibility and adaptability.
+Category Challenge Solution Management and Teams Meeting Customer Expectations Always show the Customer that we are Customer-focused and listening to his or her expectations.
+Management and Teams Managing and collaboration across Time Zones Ask for flexibility and adaptability.
 Management and Teams Getting Access to Government Furnished Equipment and Customer Resources Alerted the Customer about the issue(s).
 Management and Teams Meeting Schedule Challenges Hire professionals that rise to meet the challenge.
 Management Keeping Team Members Productive, Engaged, and Motivated in spite of the Challenges Hire professionals that rise to meet the challenges.
 Management and Teams Attending meetings and still getting work done and avoiding burnout Hire professionals that rise to meet the challenge.
 Management and Teams Technical Support Ensure that people are available and that they have back-ups.
-Management and Teams Meeting Customer Management Expectations and Report Schedules Hire professionals that rise to meet the challenge.
+Management and Teams Meeting Customer Management Expectations, Delivery and Report Schedules Hire professionals that rise to meet the challenge.
 Management and Teams Meeting Management Expectations and Reports Schedules Hire professionals that rise to meet the challenge.